Nohalito/Software_shenanigans/README.md

 ## What to now about this file :

 There is pretty much nothing to see around here, only some tomfoolery <sub>honk honk :o)</sub>

+Most of the exercises come from this GOAT : <a href="https://github.com/virgilus">Virgilus</a>